mwmancuso/Personal-NoteApp/README.md

 The title of the node is just like the title of anything else.
 It classifies the node and also helps modules and backends get a grip on what your node will be able.
 Titles in addition to node categories are very important, but that will be explained shortly.
 The title may also be seasoned with a picture.
 Pictures other than a main picture will have to fall in a module overflow.
 Nodes may also be color-coded for better distinction on modules like maps and a timeline.

-Nodes may be labeled as a process, which allows for listing steps.<sup>1</sup>

 The information for a node is all of the facts, statistics, opinions, and whatever else can be listed about the title.
 It is like bullets in typical note-taking applications.
 However, every node entry—bullet—is separable.
 They may be rearranged and manipulated individually.
 It is important to create multiple entries for each topic of information.
 This allows everything to flow more smoothly.
 For example, a multiple choice quiz may be generated using a node.
 Let's take this into example:

 Node A has three node entries: 1, 2 and 3.